 Facility Name:

 Department Identification Number (DIN):

-ntake Date:
+Intake Date:

 Completed by:

-NFORMED CONSENT FOR TAMAR SERVICES
+INFORMED CONSENT FOR TAMAR SERVICES

-You have requested to participate in the Trauma, Addictions, Mental health, And Recovery Project a.k.a., TAMAR) at theCorrectional Facility.
-The project consists of 30 sessions to be administered over 15 weeks in a group setting.
+You have requested to participate in the Trauma, Addictions, Mental healt (a.k.a., TAMAR) at the Correctional Facility.

+The project consists of 30 sessions to be administered over 15 weeks in group meets twice a week for 90-minute sessions. a group setting.
 The

-group meets twice a week for 90-minute sessions.

 Services provided may have risks such as:

 1. Desired outcomes may not be achieved.

-2. Negative thoughts, feelings, and behaviors may occur during the course of your participation.
+2. Negative thoughts, feelings, and behaviors may occur during the course se of your participation.

-3. Sharing your thoughts and/or feelings with staff regarding intentions to harm self or others requires the trauma specialist or staff to take measures to protect you and/or others.
+3. Sharing your thoughts and/or feelings with staff regarding intentions to requires the trauma specialist or staff to take measures to protect you and

 Services provided may also have benefits such as:

 1. Your mental health may improve.

 2. Your physical health may improve.

 3. Your quality of life may improve.

 You must give voluntary consent before you receive services.
-You have the right to refuse services at any time.
+You have that any time. ne right to refuse services

-The above Informed Consent for TAMAR Treatment Services has been explained to me and I agree to receive services from the Correctional Facility.
-My consent is valid for one year from the date signed unless revoked by me at an earlier date.
+The above Informed Consent for TAMAR Treatment Services has been ex to receive services from the Correctional Facility.
+My consent is valid for signed unless revoked by me at an earlier date.

 PARTICIPANT NAME/DIN DATE